merty/wordpress-move/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.3.2 =
+The bug that was causing problems with other plugins has been fixed.
+Previous releases were omitting NULL fields and causing data loss as a result.

 = 1.3.1 =
 Performance has been improved and several bugs have been fixed.
 Also, if the Safe Mode is disabled, operations will not be interrupted by the maximum execution time error anymore.